yousei-github/ChampSim/README.md

 # Build and debug

-Following the above instructions, you should be able to compile and debug the ChampSim project using Visual Studio Code's method.
+Following the above instructions, you should be able to build and debug the ChampSim project using Visual Studio Code's method.

 ## Build
 Click `Run Build Task` in the `Terminal` tab.